 Here, you’ll be able to sample authentic Mexican recipes that are as old as time.
 Breakfast classics include chilaquiles, molletes, enchiladas suizas, enfrijoladas con cecina, and scrambled eggs.

-- ✈️ Flights to Mexico City: use the code MXINSIDER to get a 10% discount on flights to Mexico City upon checkout on WayAway.
+Use the code MXINSIDER to get cheap flights to Mexico City upon checkout on WayAway.

 🚑 Do I need insurance to travel to Mexico City?

 Yes, you do!
 This is the number one requirement when traveling to Mexico.
 I use SafetyWing and I only pay $40 USD per month for my digital nomad travel insurance!